-I-3.
-Undergraduate Class Size
+13. Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2022 term.
+In the table below, please report information about the size of classes and class sections offered in the Fall 2023 term.

 Class Sections: A class section is an organized course offered for credit, identified by discipline and number, meeting at a stated time or times in a classroom or similar setting, and not a subsection such as a laboratory or discussion session.
 Undergraduate class sections are defined as any sections in which at least one degree-seeking undergraduate student is enrolled for credit.
 Exclude distance learning classes and noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
 Exclude students in independent study, co-operative programs, internships, foreign language taped tutor sessions, practicums, and all students in one-on-one classes.
 Each class section should be counted only once and should not be duplicated because of course catalog cross-listings.